-2.1 The members meet termly (3 x pa).
+- 2.1 The members meet termly (3 x pa).
 They appoint the Board Trustees and keep oversight of the Board.
 They are free to attend Board meetings and committee meetings as they wish.
 They have access to all minutes from all Board and Committee meetings.
 The chair of the Board is automatically a Member.
-No more than two Members may attend any Board meetings and they cannot vote.
+No more than two Members may attend any Board meetings and they cannot vote. - 2.2 GOVERNANCE AT BAY EDUCATION TRUST 2022/23 Practical Arrangements

-2.2 GOVERNANCE AT BAY EDUCATION TRUST 2018/19 - Practical Arrangements
+MEMBERS:

-MEMBERS: There will be five members Key responsibilities:
+There will be five members Key responsibilities:

-- Appoint with Trustees the CEO - Trust Policies - Academy Policies - Portfolio Documents - Ensure that long term succession planning is being considered for the key roles within the trust, particularly the CEO and Chair of Board of Trustees - Closely monitor the implementation of the Trusts' Strategic Plan 2018 2021 by holding termly meetings with the CEO and CFO - Monitor how the Board's committees and/or portfolios are functioning Finance, and Resources, Performance, Standards and Curriculum, SEN and Behaviour, Safeguarding and Looked after Children and Audit and Risk - Members can attend any sub-committee of the Board - Become involved in the key issues facing the trust.
-For 2019/20: monitoring the Trust's Finances, continuing to raise funds and implement capital projects and to monitor student standards.
+- Appoint with Trustees the CEO - Portfolio Documents - Ensure that long term succession planning is being considered for the key roles within the trust, particularly the CEO and Chair of Board of Trustees - Closely monitor the implementation of the Trusts' Strategic Plan 2022-23 by holding termly meetings with the CEO and CFO - Monitor how the Board's committees and/or portfolios are functioning Finance, and Resources, Performance, Standards and Curriculum, SEN and Behaviour, Safeguarding and Looked after Children and Audit and Risk - Become involved in the key issues facing the trust